 It’s expected that within the next few years, most businesses will be utilizing VoIP technology; don’t let your business become antiquated.
 Your Chief Information Officer (CIO) is responsible for bringing new technology solutions like VoIP to your business and should work with your leadership team to determine if VoIP is a good fit for your organization.
 It’s their responsibility to help you maximize the value VoIP technology delivers to your people and your operations as they plan for and work towards a successful implementation.

 A poorly managed VoIP implementation can cause significant downtime, frustration, and financial loss.
-You should consult your CIO, or outsourced Technology Solutions Provider (TSP), before you make any major technology decision.
-If you want to learn more about how VoIP can benefit your business, or if you’re looking for a VoIP provider, contact an Aldridge representative today, and we can help.
+You should consult your CIO or outsourced Technology Solutions Provider (TSP) before you make any major technology decision.
+If you want to learn more about how VoIP can benefit your business or if you’re looking for a VoIP provider, talk to our IT outsourcing team.